IPL-ESTG-EI-SI/2015-16/README.md

 ### Worksheet 1
 The Project Worksheet1 refers to exercise 1, points 1 and 2.a.
 To run make sure is defined as the starting project and hit Start.

+### Worksheet 1 Extra
+The Project Worksheet1-Extra1 refers to exercise 1 2.a (Extra).
+To run make sure is defined as the starting project and hit Start.